 About the current contributors:

 Leah Gardner joined the Minnesota Budget Project in February 2009.
-Serving as outreach coordinator, she currently supports the Invest in Minnesota campaign uniting faith, labor and nonprofit organizations around fair revenue-raising principles and is working to build awareness around the impact of climate change policy on low-income Minnesotans.
+Serving as outreach coordinator, she currently supports the Invest in Minnesota campaign uniting faith, labor and nonprofit organizations around fair revenue-raising principles.
 Her background in the nonprofit community includes direct service to low-income families, fundraising, public policy and public relations work to support a statewide initiative to end homelessness.
 Leah holds a B.A. in business from the University of St. Thomas and her M.A. in public policy from the Humphrey Institute at the University of Minnesota.

 Nan Madden has been the director of the Minnesota Budget Project since 1999.
 Nan oversees the Minnesota Budget Project’s research, analysis and capacity-building efforts.
 She has extensive public policy experience on tax, budget and economic self-sufficiency issues.
 Nan has an M.A. from the University of Denver and a B.A. from Macalester College.